Tax time 2020: The nitty gritty

 Why doesn’t the statement show ANY payments this year?

 Statements show payments received between 1 July 2019 and 30 June 2020.
 If you pre-paid your membership last year, it won’t show on this year’s statement.

 How do I get a statement of the claims I’ve made this year?

-A claims statement is available through OMS (‘Benefit Statements’ link in the ‘Quick Links’ section).
-You can choose a list of claims made over a period of time, e.g. the financial year, and for a nominated person on the membership.
+A claims statement is available through Online Member Services (‘Benefit Statements’ link in the ‘Claims and benefits’ section).
+You can choose a list of claims made over the current or previous financial year, and for a nominated person on the membership.